Programs & Services

 - Information and referrals

 - And much more.

-Our team of case managers works with youth to develop individualized plans that address short and long-term goals towards stability.
-This includes connections to available housing, applying for identification documents and/or health benefits, receiving parent and prenatal care, family reunification, and connections to drug rehabilitation, mental health services and employment support.
+Our Case Managers work with clients to develop individualized plans that address short and long-term goals towards stability.
+This includes finding available housing, applying for identification documents and/or health benefits, receiving parent and prenatal care, crisis management, employment and education training, evictions prevention, life skills development, drug rehabilitation, mental health services, and family reunification,

-Our staff have training in the following areas:
+Our Case Management staff have training in the following areas:

 - Adult First Aid and CPR

 - Mental Health First Aid

 - Housing First Model

 - Veteran services

 - Diversity, Equity, and Inclusion